Recombinant human FGF-18 protein

 Featured applications

-• Culture of mesenchymal, embryonic and pluripotent stem cells
+- Expansion of induced pluripotent, embryonic and mesenchymal stem cells

 Bioactivity

-Recombinant FGF-18 activity is determined using FGF-18-responsive luciferase assay.
-Transfected HEK293 cells are treated in triplicate with a serial dilution of FGF-18 for 3 hours.
-Firefly activity is measured and normalised to the control Renilla luciferase activity.
+Recombinant FGF-18 activity was determined using FGF-18-responsive luciferase assay.
+Transfected HEK293 cells were treated in triplicate with a serial dilution of FGF-18 for 3 hours.
+Firefly activity was measured and normalised to the control Renilla luciferase activity.
 Data from Qk069 lot 204634.
 EC50 = 15.5 ng/mL (0.77 nM)

 Purity